 2015 Bargaining with UBC for a new collective agreement.

-Bargaining began at the end of March 2015 and wrapped up in July 2015.
-It was ratified at a membership meeting on July 30, 2015.
+- July 30, 2015: Collective Agreement covering 2014-2019 is ratified at a membership meeting.
 Major negotiations for Component I concerned UTA wages, Lead TA positions, Tuition Protection, Orientations and notice of allocation of hours.
-This CA covers 2014-2019 and includes a 5.5% wage increase over 5 years, reflecting the provincial government mandate at the time.
+This also included a 5.5% wage increase over 5 years, reflecting the provincial government mandate at the time.

 2014 Our 35th Anniversary as CUPE 2278 and Bargaining Preparations